 What types of specialty services do you provide?

-Here at Senior Helpers of Madison, we have a Registered Nurse and Senior Care Manager (LCSW) to assist with special medical needs, transitions home from the hospital, and coordination of care as needed.
-We have built a reputation in our area for being able to provide high quality in-home services—at a moment’s notice.
-The majority of our caregivers have Certified Nursing Assistant training and all of them have a special heart for helping seniors.
+Here at Senior Helpers of Madison, we have we have Registered Nurses, Social Workers and a Recreation Therapist on staff as Case Managers to assist with special medical needs, transitions home from the hospital, and coordination of care as needed.
+We have built a reputation in our area for being able to provide high-quality in-home services—at a moment’s notice.
+Our caregivers are trained and all of them have a special heart for helping seniors.
 Senior Helpers also uses a nationally acclaimed training program called Senior GEMS to thoroughly equip our caregivers with the knowledge and skills necessary to care for seniors with Alzheimer’s and dementia.
 We also have worked with the Wisconsin Chapter of the American Parkinson’s Disease Association to provide excellent training for our caregivers.

 Can Senior Helpers help with medication?

 When provided with a schedule, our caregivers can remind our clients to take medication at appropriate times.
-If more help is needed, our Supervising RN will visit the client’s home to create a medication schedule.
+If more help is needed, your Case Manager can meet with you to discuss how medications can be given successfully, and our RN’s are able to come and set-up medications for a fee.

 What do you mean by "light housekeeping"?